gruntjs-updater/grunt-closure-dicontainer/README.md

 > Dependency Injection Container for Google Closure Library

 - concise api (resolve A as B with C by D)
-- automatic registration
+- automatic types registration
-- resolving based on type annotations
+- resolving based on strong types parsed from annotations
 - run-time configuration
 - advanced mode compilation friendly